 Successful students know the answers to these frequently asked questions.
 Please read them carefully.
 Knowing these answers can help you avoid pitfalls during your first semesters on campus.
-For further information, contact the University Center for Undergraduate Advising at (562) 985-4837.
+For further information, contact your major advisor or the University Center for Undergraduate Advising at (562) 985-4837.

 2. How can I tell what requirements I still need to meet before I graduate?
 Use MyCSULB to check your Academic Requirements Report.
 Icons next to each requirement reflect the status of that requirement.
 You can bring a printout of the Academic Requirements Report to your college advising center or major advisor or the University Center for Undergraduate Advising for assistance.
 Also, check your To Do list for any outstanding transcripts needed from other institutions.